New York City (NYC) Construction Accident Lawyer

 Getting Compensation for Construction Accident Injuries in NYC

 The aftermath of a construction accident is often difficult to navigate.
 In some cases, the law might prevent you from suing your employer because of workers’ compensation laws.
-Independent contractors might have the opposite problem: workers’ comp. might not cover them, and they might not know how else to afford treatment and get help with medical bills and lost wages.
+However, there are exceptions to these rules that allow injured workers to file lawsuits under certain circumstances.
 Our NYC construction accident lawyers can offer you the help you need and work to get your injuries compensated.

-If you are an employee of another contractor or you work directly for a construction company, you could be entitled to workers’ compensation coverage that can help you get medical bills and lost wages covered regardless of who was at fault.
+Most construction workers and contractors are entitled to workers’ compensation coverage that can help them get medical bills and lost wages covered regardless of who was at fault.
 But you may be able to sue for injuries instead, potentially opening up additional damages, if any of the following exceptions apply:

 In any of these situations, you could be entitled to take the at-fault parties to court – whether that is your employer or someone else – and sue them for damages.